lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

             composite algorithm.

 COMPOSITE ALGORITHM:
-          An algorithm which is a sequence of two or more component algorithms, as defined in {{sec-composite-structs}}.
+          An algorithm which is a sequence of two component algorithms, as defined in {{sec-composite-structs}}.

 DER:
           Distinguished Encoding Rules as defined in [X.690].

 LEGACY:   For the purposes of this document, a legacy algorithm is
-          any cryptographic algorithm currently is use which is not believe to be resistant to quantum cryptanalysis.
+          any cryptographic algorithm currently in use which is not believed to be resistant to quantum cryptanalysis.

 PKI:
           Public Key Infrastructure, as defined in [RFC5280].